nasa/astrobee/localization/sparse_mapping/theia_map.md

 and is not needed.

 Run ``which cmake`` to ensure its version in the ``theia`` environemnt installed earlier is used.
+Otherwise run again ``conda activate theia``.
 Do:

   mkdir build
   cd build